 Appeal Procedures.
 Either party may appeal a decision to dismiss allegations, whether mandatory or discretionary.
 Findings of responsibility reached at the end of the grievance process may also be appealed by either party.
 Grounds for appeal include procedural irregularities (including erroneous relevance determinations), newly discovered evidence that was not available at the time of the determination of responsibility or dismissal, or conflict of interest or bias on the part of the investigator, Title IX Coordinator, or decision-maker.
 However, these matters will be considered only if they affected the outcome.
 Appeals based solely on the severity of the sanctions will not be allowed.
-The party should follow the grievance procedures that can be found at the end of Unit Six of the Student Handbook.
-A Title IX appeal would begin with submission of an online grievance form, which may be accessed by using the following link on the university website:
+A Title IX appeal would begin with submission of a request for appeal to the Title IX Coordinator.